ValueChainHackers/Working-With-AI/LearningYourney/level3.md

 ## 1. Module Overview

-**Title:** AI Usage Level 2 – Source Collector and Curator **Context:** Value Chain Hackers (VCH) – Supply chain finance & sustainability projects **Position in AI Ladder:** After Level 1 – Aware Chat User, before Level 3 – Data & Code Augmented Analyst
+**Title:** AI Usage Level 3 – Data & Code Augmented Analyst **Context:** Value Chain Hackers (VCH) – supply chain finance & sustainability projects **Position in AI Ladder:**
+After Level 2 – Source Collector & Curator, before Level 4 – Workflow Engineer

-At **Level 2**, students move from:
+At **Level 3**, students move from:

-* “I can use AI to understand and find some sources” to
+* “We understand the problem and have a curated library of sources” to
-* **“I can systematically collect, organise, and compare sources, using AI as an assistant but not as the library.”**

-They begin to work like junior researchers:

-* Building a **structured knowledge base** for their project,
-* Documenting where information comes from,
+* **“We work with real data and code.
+AI helps us build scripts, analyses, and visualisations, but the data is the ground truth.”**

+They:

-* Using AI to **compare, cluster, and critique** sources,
+* Use AI (via **Cline + OpenAI/OpenRouter**) to write and debug simple code,
-* Becoming more resilient against “dead internet” noise by working from a curated set of documents.
+* Analyse **actual project data** (Excel, survey exports, financials, chain data),
+* Document their analysis in a **reproducible way** (scripts/notebooks),
+* Strengthen truth-seeking by grounding claims in **their own numbers and structures**, not just documents or AI text.

 ---

-## 2. Starting Points: Non-AI & Level 1 Students
+## 2. Starting Points: Non-AI, Level 1, Level 2

-### 2.1 Non-AI student
+### 2.1 Non-AI student (no AI at all)

-A student **not using AI at all**:

-* Collects sources manually through browser search and library tools.
-* Keeps PDFs and links in ad-hoc folders or downloads.
-* May read only a few documents deeply due to time pressure.
-* Does not have systematic help for:
+A non-AI student:

+* Works with data using:

+  * Excel, maybe basic Power BI,
+  * Manual formulas and pivot tables.
-  * Summarising,
+* Strengths:

+  * Direct contact with data,
+  * Low risk of AI hallucinations in analysis.
-  * Comparing,
+* Limitations:

+  * Struggles to move beyond basic summaries,
-  * Translating,
+  * Repetitive manual work,
-  * Structuring documents.

-They can still do good work, but:

-* Their literature base is often **narrow**.
-* Their comparison between sources is often **implicit**, not documented.
+  * Harder to reproduce/automate steps,
+  * Often avoids coding altogether.

 ### 2.2 Level 1 – Aware Chat User

-A **Level 1** student:
+A Level 1 student:

-* Uses AI chat to:
+* Uses AI chat for:

-  * Understand concepts and clean up writing.
-* Uses SearXNG to:
+  * Concept explanations (SCF, CSRD, etc.),
+  * Writing support,
+  * Light fact-checking with SearXNG.
+* Data work is still:

+  * Mostly manual (Excel),
+  * Or not done at all if they are afraid of data.

+### 2.3 Level 2 – Source Collector & Curator

+A Level 2 student:

-  * Find a handful of credible sources per topic.
+* Maintains a **structured library** of documents:
-* Stores sources in **basic folders** in OneDrive / SharePoint.
-* Has a small “AI usage and sources” section in their report.

-Compared to non-AI students, they are:

-* Faster at understanding,
-* Slightly broader in their search,
+  * Regulations, reports, company docs, datasets.
+* Uses AI to:

+  * Summarise and compare sources,
-* More explicit about AI and its limitations.
+  * Identify gaps and contradictions.
+* Data handling:

+  * Still mainly at the “document + indicator” level,
+  * Only basic Excel or descriptive stats.

 ---

-## 3. Role of Level 2 – What’s New?
+## 3. Role of Level 3 – What’s New?

-At **Level 2 – Source Collector and Curator**, the student:
+At **Level 3 – Data & Code Augmented Analyst**, the student:

-* Stops treating sources as a random pile of PDFs and links.
-* Starts treating sources as a **designed collection**:
+* Starts treating data (tables, surveys, chain mappings) as a **first-class citizen** in the project.

-  * Categorised,
-  * Annotated,
-  * Compared,
-  * Used consciously in Theory U phases.

-They:
+* Uses AI not just for text, but for **code and analysis**:

+  * Cline helps write scripts and notebooks,
-* Use AI to help **map, cluster, and contrast** sources.
+  * AI suggests transformations and visualisations.
-* Recognise tensions, gaps, and biases between documents.
-* Document their **knowledge base** so others can reuse it.
+* Produces **reproducible analysis**:

+  * Someone else can run their script and get the same result.

 **Key shift:**

-> From “I have some documents”
+> From “we know what reports say”
 > to
-> **“I maintain a curated knowledge base for our chain/problem.”**
+> **“we can show what our data says, and how we got there.”**

 ---

-## 4. Learning Outcomes (Level 2)

-After completing Level 2, students will be able to:

-1. **Systematically collect sources**

-   * Identify key categories of sources relevant to their project:

-     * Regulations,
-     * Sector reports,
-     * Academic/NGO studies,
-     * Company/internal documents,
-     * Data sources.
-   * Ensure each category has **multiple, diverse** sources.

-2. **Organise and document sources**

-   * Maintain a **source register** (e.g. in Excel, OneNote, or Word) including:

-     * Title, author/organisation, year,
-     * Type (law, report, article, dataset),
-     * Link/location in OneDrive/SharePoint,
-     * 2–3 line summary,
-     * Credibility/limitations.

-3. **Use AI to compare and cluster sources**

-   * Use OpenWebUI / ChatGPT to:

-     * Summarise each source,
-     * Compare sources on the same topic,
-     * Identify agreements, contradictions, and gaps.
-   * Optionally upload PDFs to a document-chat system (e.g. Kotaemon or equivalent) to query within the **project’s** source set.

-4. **Make source-based arguments, not AI-based arguments**

-   * In their writing, refer to:

-     * Specific documents and organisations,
-     * Evidence from multiple sources.
-   * Clearly distinguish between:

-     * “AI’s synthesis”
-     * “What each original source actually says”.

-5. **Strengthen truth-seeking behaviour**

-   * Recognise patterns:

-     * Where sources converge (consensus),
-     * Where they diverge (contested issues).
-   * Use these patterns to refine their problem framing and stakeholder analysis.
+## 4. Learning Outcomes (Level 3)

+After completing Level 3, students will be able to:

+1. **Set up a basic data workflow**

+   * Identify relevant project data:

+     * Surveys, Excel sheets, CSV exports, financials, chain structures.
+   * Store them in a clear location in **OneDrive/SharePoint/Teams** with versioning.

+2. **Use AI (Cline) to build and debug simple code**

+   * Use **Cline + OpenAI/OpenRouter** in VS Code (or similar):

+     * Read and understand existing Python/R code snippets,
+     * Generate simple scripts or notebooks,
+     * Fix errors and adjust scripts to match their data.

+3. **Perform basic analysis and visualisation**

+   * Use Python/R (via Cline and/or notebooks) to:

+     * Clean and transform data (missing values, types),
+     * Compute simple statistics (counts, averages, distributions),
+     * Create basic plots (bar charts, line charts, scatter plots),
+     * Optionally export images/tables to PowerPoint/Word.

+4. **Explain what the code does and why it is trustworthy**

+   * Comment their scripts/notebooks in simple language,
+   * Describe the analytic steps in their report (not only show code),
+   * Connect each figure/table directly to a question or decision.

+5. **Strengthen truth-seeking behaviour with data**

+   * Use data to:

+     * Confirm or challenge claims from sources and stakeholders,
+     * Reveal patterns, outliers, and contradictions.
+   * Treat AI suggestions as **hypotheses**, but:

+     * Trust the numbers/logs as the check,
+     * Document all steps that led from raw data to insight.

 ---

-## 5. Tools & Environment (Level 2)
+## 5. Tools & Environment (Level 3)

 ### 5.1 Required tools

 * **OpenWebUI / ChatGPT (OpenAI stack)**

-  * For summarising, comparing, and clustering information.
+  * For explaining code, stats, and concepts.

+* **Cline (with OpenAI/OpenRouter API key)**

+  * Running inside **VS Code** (or compatible editor),
+  * Main interface for AI-assisted coding.

+* **Programming & analysis environment**

+  * Python or R, via:

+    * VS Code Jupyter notebooks,
-* **SearXNG**
+    * Local Jupyter installation,

-  * For finding additional sources beyond the first search results.
+    * Or institutionally provided Jupyter/RStudio servers.

 * **Microsoft 365**

-  * **OneDrive / SharePoint**

-    * Structured folder system for sources.
-  * **Excel / OneNote / Word**

-    * For the source register (literature/source matrix).
+  * OneDrive/SharePoint for:

+    * Raw data,
+    * Cleaned data,
+    * Outputs (charts, tables).
-  * **Teams**
+  * Excel for:

-    * For collaboration and sharing links.
+    * Quick checks and simpler transformations.
-* **Optional: Document-chat / RAG tool**

-  * E.g. Kotaemon, OpenWebUI with file upload:

-    * To ask questions over a subset of curated project documents.

 ### 5.2 Recommended structures

-**Folder structure:**

-* `ProjectName/01-Sources/`

-  * `Regulations-CSRD-EUDR/`
-  * `Sector-Reports/`
-  * `Academic-NGO/`
-  * `Company-Internal/`
-  * `Data-Sets/`

-**Source register (e.g. Excel columns):**

-* Category
-* Title
-* Author/Organisation
-* Year
+* OneDrive/SharePoint:

-* Type (law/report/article/data)
+  * `ProjectName/02-Data/`

-* Link / File path
-* Short Summary (2–3 lines)
+    * `Raw/` (original files from partners or surveys)
+    * `Clean/` (processed files for analysis)
+    * `Notebooks/` or `Scripts/` (code)
-* Use in project (why important?)
+    * `Figures/` (exported charts used in reports)

-* Limitations / Bias / Notes
+* GitHub (optional but recommended for advanced teams):

+  * `data/` (mirrored from “Raw/Clean”),
+  * `notebooks/` or `src/` (code),
+  * `README.md` documenting steps.

 ---

 ## 6. Integration with Theory U & VCH Phases

-### 6.1 Co Sensing – Deepening the field
+### 6.1 Co Sensing – Data as part of the field

-Level 2 is heavily anchored in **Co Sensing**:

-* Students explore the “field” through documents:

-  * Laws,
+* Students treat data as a **way of listening**:

-  * Market analyses,
+  * To customers,
-  * Stakeholder statements,
+  * To suppliers,
-  * NGO and academic work.
+  * To operational processes.
-* They use AI to:
+* AI (Cline) helps them:

-  * Summarise and compare viewpoints,
+  * Transform messy data into readable forms,
-  * Identify contradictions and missing voices.
+  * Generate first visuals and summary tables.

 **Outcome:**
-A **mapped landscape** of perspectives and evidence.
+Quantitative and structural patterns become visible (e.g. lead times, variability, risk exposure).

-### 6.2 Co Presencing – Clarifying what really matters
+### 6.2 Co Presencing – Facing what the data shows

-As they move towards **Co Presencing**:

-* They review their curated sources and ask:
+* Students ask:

-  * “Which facts and patterns keep returning?”
-  * “Which voices are missing from our sources?”
+  * “What assumptions did we have that the data confirms?”
-  * “What does this mean for the real core of our problem?”
+  * “What surprises us in the data?”
+  * “Which stakeholders are in the worst position according to these numbers?”

-AI supports:
+* AI supports:

-* Generating drafts of:

-  * Problem statements,
-  * Tensions,
-  * Key questions,
-* Based on clusters and patterns they have already identified.
+  * Drafting short narratives that connect data patterns to stakeholder stories and earlier source work (Level 2).

 **Outcome:**
-A more honest and grounded understanding of the core problem, supported by a curated, documented knowledge base.
+Insights that link data + documents + lived experience emerge, shaping a more honest understanding of the problem.

+### 6.3 Co Creating – Data-informed prototypes

+* In designing solutions, students:

+  * Use their analyses to justify design choices,
+  * Explore “what if” scenarios in a simple way (e.g. changing parameters in code or Excel).
+* AI helps:

+  * Suggest new metrics or segments to look at,
+  * Propose improvements to scripts so they can test ideas faster.

 ---

-## 7. Teaching Strategy (How We Teach Level 2)

-### 7.1 Learning Goal for Mid-Semester

-By the middle of the semester (after Level 1 is stable), each team should have:

-* A structured **OneDrive/SharePoint source library**.
-* A working **source register** (Excel/OneNote/Word).
-* Evidence that AI has been used to:

-  * Summarise and compare multiple sources,
-  * Identify gaps or contradictions.

-### 7.2 Activity 1 – Source Mapping Workshop

-**Step 1 – Define source categories**

-Teacher and students co-create a simple list of categories, e.g.:

-* Regulations & Legal Frameworks
-* Sector/Market Reports
-* Academic/NGO Studies
-* Company/Partner Documents
-* Data/Indicators (e.g. trade flows, emissions, finance)

-**Step 2 – Source hunt per category**

-In groups:

-1. Use **SearXNG** and library tools to find:

-   * 2–3 sources in each category.
-2. Store them in the agreed folder structure on OneDrive/SharePoint.
-3. Fill in the **source register** with:

-   * Category, title, year, organisation, link, 2–3 line summary.

-**Step 3 – Quick AI support**

-For each source:

-1. Paste a key paragraph or summary into OpenWebUI / ChatGPT.
-2. Ask:

-   * “Summarise this in 5–7 bullet points.”
-   * “What are the main claims and limitations?”
-3. Paste AI’s bullet points into the “Short Summary” field and adjust manually.

-### 7.3 Activity 2 – Compare and Contrast

-**Goal:** Show students how AI can help compare sources but not replace their judgement.

-**Instructions:**

-1. Students choose 2–3 sources on the same topic (e.g. cocoa deforestation, SME financing).
-2. They give AI the short summaries or key quotes from each source (not the full PDFs).
-3. They ask:

-   * “Compare these sources.
-Where do they agree?
-Where do they differ?”
-   * “What might explain the differences?”
-4. They then:

-   * Check AI’s comparison against the originals,
-   * Correct any mistakes or oversimplifications,
-   * Add a “Comparison/Notes” field to their source register.

-### 7.4 Activity 3 – Gap and Bias Analysis

-**Goal:** Connect Level 2 behaviour to truth-seeking and dead internet defence.

-1. Ask students to:

-   * Sort their sources by category and date in Excel / OneNote.
-2. Reflection questions:

-   * “Which stakeholder groups are **over-represented** in our sources?”
-   * “Which stakeholder groups are **missing or under-represented**?”
-   * “Which regions, value chain segments, or time periods are missing?”
-3. AI support:

-   * Ask AI:

-     * “Based on this list of sources, which perspectives might be missing?”
-   * Students then:

-     * Decide if AI’s suggestions are relevant,
-     * Look for at least one new source that fills an important gap.
+## 7. Teaching Strategy (How We Teach Level 3)

+### 7.1 Learning Goal for the “Data Sprint”

+By the end of the **data-focused sprint**:

+* Each team has:

+  * At least one **working script or notebook** that:

+    * Loads project data,
+    * Cleans/transforms it,
+    * Produces 1–3 meaningful charts or tables.
+  * Documentation (in report or comments) explaining:

+    * What the code does,
+    * How it affects their understanding of the chain/problem.

+### 7.2 Activity 1 – Guided Cline Onboarding

+**Teacher demo:**

+1. Open VS Code with Cline installed.
+2. Show a **small CSV file** (e.g. 50–200 rows: suppliers, volumes, delays, scores).
+3. Ask Cline (in natural language) to:

+   * “Write a Python script that loads this CSV and prints basic statistics.”
+4. Run the script, show the output.
+5. Ask Cline to:

+   * Add a simple plot,
+   * Save the result as a PNG.

+Narrate:

+* How to read and adjust AI-generated code,
+* When to ask “what does this line do?”,
+* How to verify results (e.g. cross-check with Excel).

+### 7.3 Activity 2 – Team Data Mini-Project

+**Inputs:**

+* Each team receives:

+  * Their own project data if available (survey results, partner data, etc.),
+  * Or a realistic sample dataset related to their theme (e.g. cocoa shipments, SME invoices, resilience scores).

+**Tasks:**

+1. Store raw data in:

+   * `ProjectName/02-Data/Raw/`.
+2. With Cline + AI chat:

+   * Write a small script or notebook that:

+     * Loads data,
+     * Cleans obvious issues (wrong types, missing values),
+     * Computes basic stats and creates 1–2 plots.
+3. Export plots to:

+   * `ProjectName/02-Data/Figures/`.

+**Deliverable:**

+* 1–2 pages in their report:

+  * A short explanation of:

+    * The data,
+    * The script steps (in words),
+    * What the graphs/tables show,
+    * At least one surprising or important finding.

+### 7.4 Activity 3 – “AI vs Data” Reflection

+Students answer:

+* “What did AI suggest we should do with this data (e.g. transformations, charts)?”
+* “What did the data actually show once we ran the code?”
+* “Where did AI propose something that did not make sense for our dataset?”

+Teacher encourages:

+* Noticing when AI “hallucinates structure” (e.g. columns that don’t exist),
+* Leaning on **actual data shape and content** as the arbiter.

 ---